claudiobraga/WallapopBackEndTest/README.md

 We will evaluate how complex and difficult is to evolve your solution How to do it
 This project is a Template Project that allows you to create a new project of your own based on this one

-We would like you to maintain this new repository as private giving access to wallabackend to be able to evaluate it once you are done with your solution

-Please, let us know as soon as you finish, otherwise we will not start the review

-Thanks & good luck!!